moonbit-community/lums.mbt/README.mbt.md

 # Piediff

-Piediff is an MoonBit implementation of Bram Cohen's patience diff algorithm (also provides a basic Myers diff implementation).
+Piediff is a MoonBit implementation of Bram Cohen's patience diff algorithm (also provides a basic Myers diff).